 3. Lenalidomide is used in patients with del(5q).

-5. Intensive induction chemotherapy (using the same agents as in AML) and/or allogeneic hematopoietic stem cell transplantation (HSCT) (the only curative treatment) are reserved for younger symptomatic patients with excellent physiologic reserve and low comorbidity index scores.
+5. Intensive induction chemotherapy (using the same agents as in AML) and/or allogeneic hematopoietic stem cell transplant (HSCT) (the only curative treatment) are reserved for younger symptomatic patients with excellent physiologic reserve and low comorbidity index scores.

 6. Supportive treatment is the mainstay of therapy: